 So Premio Sausage products are allergy friendly, but how do they taste?
 Well, that’s the best part!
 We really enjoyed the flavor of the Premio sausages we tried.
 In addition to the Premio sausages we used for the Spicy Chicken Sausage Pasta, we also tried the Premio Sweet & Hot Italian Sausage Combo (pork based sausages) and the Premio Sweet Italian Chicken Sausage.

 We loved all the Premio sausages we tried!
 In addition to this Spicy Chicken Sausage Pasta, I also cooked up another pasta dish with the pork sausages and some greens.
-Stay tuned for that recipe!
+Check out the details of that ziti with sausage recipe!

 In addition, my extended family gathered for a 4th of July cookout and enjoyed a variety of Premio sausages off the grill, sliced up and served with a bit over mustard.